DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/local.md

 </form>
 ```

-The below code shows the code behind for the login Razor Page:
+And this is the code behind for the login Razor Page:

 ```cs
 namespace Sample.Pages.Account